4 Ways to Increase Your Cyber Security Defenses

-As if we didn’t have enough to deal with during a pandemic, cyber criminals have increased their attempts to take over accounts, invade networks, kidnap data, and generally wreak havoc during 2020.
+As if we didn’t have enough to deal with during a pandemic, cyber criminals have increased their attempts to take over accounts, invade networks, kidnap data, and generally wreak havoc throughout 2020 and 2021.

-Their tactics have evolved as technology as progressed, but in addition to sophisticated software, the bad guys are still using tried-and-true social engineering tricks to bypass security layers.
+Their tactics have evolved as technology has progressed, but the bad guys are still using tried-and-true social engineering tricks to bypass security layers, in addition to sophisticated software.

-According to BitDefender, the pandemic was the overarching theme for malware and other cyber threats in the first half of 2020, and the volume of attacks have increased.
-In May and June, they report that 60% of all emails were fraudulent.
+According to BitDefender, the pandemic was the overarching theme for malware and other cyber threats in the first half of 2020, and the volume of attacks has increased.
+For example, in May and June, they reported that 60% of all emails were fraudulent.
 And with so many people working remotely, hackers were doing everything they could to find vulnerabilities in home networks.

 Vigilant Cyber Security Defense Required